umaritimus/mssql/README.md

 ## Limitations

 * Currently this module only works on Microsoft Windows platform.
-* It has only been tested with `Microsoft SQL Server 2017, Developer edition`
+* It has only been tested with `Microsoft SQL Server 2017` and `Microsoft SQL Server 2019`
-* It has been developed and tested using `Open Source Puppet 5.5.10` and `pdk 1.7.0`

 ## Development